SizableElectronics/USB-UART-Adapters/README.md

 There are going to exist three different UART adapters in out serie.
 This is some short info about the induviual adapters below.
 For more info, check out their's appropriate folders.

 * **Serial Dog**
 A normal USB to UART/Serial adapter.
-Powers target with 3.3v.
+Delivers 3.3v power to target.

 * **Serial Fox**
 A USB to UART/Serial adapter that have a wide input range.
 Both 3.3V and 5V will work.
 The name Serial Fox comes from the fact that a Fox is very agile, almost like this adapter with the context of voltage levels.